JaroCamphuijsen/TCM/README.md

 ### gtsm-era5ext

-GTSM configuration files to execute GTSM with ERA5 forcing.
-ERA5 forcing files are downloaded and preprocessed beforehand and are specified in the external forcings file (.ext) of GTSM. - OMUSE is not used.
-GTSM is ran directly from Delft3d.
+Model configuration that uses OMUSE to couple ERA5 forcing data (or any other netcdf data) with GTSM.
+Forcing files are downloaded and preprocessed beforehand by the user and are specified in the external forcings file (.ext) of GTSM.

 ### gtsm-holland